 The District's agreement with employees is for monthly contributions for members who meet the eligibility criteria of their collective bargaining agreement and who retire during the term of the contract.
 The contribution requirements of Plan members and the District are established and may be amended by the District's Board of Trustees through the collective bargaining process.
 The members receiving benefits contributions vary depending on the level of coverage selected.
-Currently, the District's policy is to contribute to the Plan on a pay-as-you-go basis.
-For the fiscal year ended June 30, 2021, the District contributed \$267,680 representing premium payments on behalf of retired employees.
+Currently, the District's policy is to contribute to the Plan both as trust contributions and on a pay-as-you-go basis.
+For the fiscal year ended June 30, 2022, the District contributed \$437,801 representing premium payments on behalf of retired employees.